 Burger #1 - Press Food and Wine

 Beef burger with lettuce, bacon, cheese, tomato, served on a soft glazed roll, I suspect is a bread top bun.
 This is my favorite burger in the Adelaide CBD at the moment, the mince is tasty, well seasoned and cooked medium rare.
 Combo of tomato sauce and mayo was nice.
 Served with the best onion rings you'll find.
 Not the cheapest meal at $18, but the onion rings make you forget that quickly.
-This burger has also been reviewed by Pacman here - Press Burger Review.
+This burger has also been reviewed by Mirko here - Press Burger Review.

 Burger #2 - Gallery on Waymouth